Overview

 The quotas dashboard provides details of the current default and quota exceeded errors.

-The current default quota 180 requests per minute, per project.
-If you need to increase the quota, please get in touch so we discuss your case.
+The default shared quota is 60 requests per minute.
+If you need higher limits with your own API key, please get in touch so we discuss your case.

 Tax Bot - Bot to calculate VAT, GST and taxes based on the transaction amount.